-5.1 Gastrointestinal Perforations
+5.1 Gastrointestinal Perforations and Fistulae

 Serious and sometimes fatal gastrointestinal perforation occurs at a higher incidence in Avastin treated patients compared to controls.
-The incidence of gastrointestinal perforation ranged from 0.3 to 2.4% across clinical studies.
+The incidence of gastrointestinal perforation ranged from 0.3 to 3.2% across clinical studies.
 [See Adverse Reactions (6.1).]
+From a clinical trial in patients with persistent, recurrent, or metastatic cervical cancer (Study 9), gastrointestinal perforations were reported in 3.2% of Avastin treated patients, all of whom had a history of prior pelvic radiation.
+Fatal outcome was reported in <1% of Avastin-treated patients.

 The typical presentation may include abdominal pain, nausea, emesis, constipation, and fever.
-Perforation can be complicated by intra-abdominal abscess and fistula formation.
+Perforation can be complicated by intra-abdominal abscess, fistula formation, and the need for diverting ostomies.
 The majority of cases occurred within the first 50 days of initiation of Avastin.
+Permanently discontinue Avastin in patients with gastrointestinal perforation.